haskellfoundation/tech-proposals/proposals/002-text-utf-default.md

 To sum up:

 * Both UTF-8 and UTF-16 support exactly the same range of characters.
-* For ASCII data UTF-8 takes twice less space.
+* For ASCII data UTF-8 takes half the space.
 * UTF-8 is vastly more popular for serialization and storage.

 # Motivation